Abhilash-Ponnachan/rust-study/readme.md

     let vow: [char; 5] = ['a', 'e', 'i', 'o', 'u'];
     // note type declaration uses ';'
     ```
-    There is a shorthand for initializing an array if we want it to all have the same value -
+    There is a shorthand for initialising an array if we want it to all have the same value -
     ```rust
     let base = [0; 5]
     // SAME AS - let base = [0, 0, 0, 0, 0]